thycotic/privman-docs/computer-groups/macOS/examples/elevate-xcode.md

 * __With__ a policy in place, when a standard user attempts to install an iOS simulator and the policy is effective, the install will begin without prompting for credentials:

   ![policy](images/authdb/xcode-iOS-2.png "Policy in place iOS Simulator running")
-* __Without__ a policy in place, by default, a standard user attempts to install an iOS simulator they will be prompted for admin credentials:
+* __Without__ a policy in place, by default, when a standard user attempts to install an iOS simulator they will be prompted for admin credentials:

   ![no policy](images/authdb/xcode-iOS-1.png "No policy in place requiring authentication by user")